nenuchaitu/chaiprojectsfront/README.md

 ### Brief description of appliaction

-1)The web site login asks for userId and password
+1)The web site login asks for username and password

-2)userId's ranges from 1 to 10.
+2)username is chaitanya

 3)password is jhondoe@123

-4)once you login corresponding user files are displayed on Home page
+4)once you login my projects are displayed on Home page

-5)Under Upload section you can upload files
+5)Under add projects section you can upload Projects

-6)You can drag or click on upload to upload files

-7)Even the files uploaded exits in data it shows submit success
+6)Once you save the project status of submission and add another project displayed at bottom of the page

 ### section to work on

-1)user register section

-2)single data upload section via title and body as input fields
+1)adding the technologies used into projects data base